Latent Agents in Networks: Estimation and Targeting

 We consider a social network with a set of agents $V$ and a set of connections among agents $E\subset V\times V$.
 We represent the social network with a directed graph ${\cal G}=(V, E)$, where $V$ and $E$ respectively correspond to nodes and edges.
 In the social network, the set of agents who are connected to agent $i$ are referred to as the neighbors of $i$, denoted by $N(i):=\{j|(i,j)\in E\} \cup \{j | (j,i)\in E \}$.

+Each agent $i$ is associated with an outcome ($y_i$), which linearly depends on an agent-specific covariate ($p_i$) as well as the outcomes of her neighbors.
+Specifically, we denote the outcome of agent $i$ at time $t$ by

-Agents in the network consume a divisible product that exhibits positive externalities, which are of a local nature.
-To be specific, each edge $(i,j)\in E$ is associated with a weight $G_{ij}>0$ that captures how much consumption of $j$ influences the payoff of agent $i$ ($G_{ij}=0$ if agents $i$ and $j$ are not connected, i.e., $(i,j)\notin E$).
+Here $a_i$ is an agent-specific intercept term, and $\xi_i^{(t)}$ denotes an {(idiosyncratic)} shock for agent $i$ at time $t$, which impacts her outcome but is not observable to the researcher.
+The term $\lambda_i$ denotes an agent-specific scaling factor (which will be set equal to $1$ in one of our applications, and its effect will be estimated in the other one; see Section \ref{se:applications}).
+We assume that $\{\xi_i^{(t)}\}_{i,t}$ have zero mean, and are independent over time, but are possibly correlated across agents.
+Each edge $(i,j)\in E$ is associated with a weight $G_{ij}\in \mathbb{R}$ that captures how much the outcome of $j$ influences that of agent $i$ ($G_{ij}=0$ if agents $i$ and $j$ are not connected, i.e., $(i,j)\notin E$).